Janipro/Janipro/README.md

 - 👋 Hi, I’m @Jani
-- 👀 I’m interested in technology, coding, tennis, fitness and games,
+- 👀 I’m interested in technology, coding, tennis, fitness, AI and games
-- 🌱 Currently using React, Python and Java
+- 🌱 Currently using React (TS), Next.js, .NET, Codex and Claude
-- 💞️ Collaborate with me on app or web development (full stack) using TypeScript + Express, .NET, AWS or Postgres.
+- 💞️ Collaborate with me on app or software engineering (full stack) using TypeScript + Next.js, .NET, AWS, Azure or PostgreSQL
-- 📫 Feel free to message me on LinkedIn or on GitHub
+- 📫 Feel free to message me on LinkedIn or on GitHub, or visit my personal website

 <!---
 Janipro/Janipro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.